 Options are shown in the dropdown list.
 If an option does not appear, it has unfortunately sold out and is not returning.

 All earrings come mounted on a presentation card.
-All earrings hooks are brass or brass with silver plating; they are nickel, lead and cadmium free.
+All earring hooks and studs are brass or brass with silver plating; they are nickel, lead and cadmium free.
 Over the years, Quazi Design have experimented with various techniques and have created their own original methods.
 Their recycled 'paper rock' is handmade using waste newspaper which is broken down into a pulp with water and dyed with pigment.
 Textured yet smooth, the paper pulp is durable and very lightweight, meaning chunky designs are comfortable to wear.
 Water-based varnish is used to seal the product.
 The artisans make each product by hand, with minimal water, basic tools and sunlight.
 As much as possible the materials are locally sourced and environmentally friendly.
 When designing their products, Quazi Design aim to keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life.
+Paper is the traditional material for 1st wedding anniversary gifts.
 Brass is an alloy of copper and zinc, of historical and enduring importance because of its hardness and workability.
 Brass offers superior recyclability and overall environmental advantages as it can be recycled an infinite number of times with no loss in properties or performance.